robots4life/luscious-lucia/verified-email-nodemailer-password-prisma-sqlite/README.md

 After you have deleted the record to the `signup` page <a href="http://localhost:5173/signup" target="_blank">http://localhost:5173/signup</a> and submit the form again.

-Again, in your terminal you should have output similar to this, obviously your Ethereal email address will be different.
+Again, you should have output similar to this in your terminal..

 ```bash
 conner.white16@ethereal.email